Pritom-0607/pritom-0607/README.md

 ## 🎯Cyber  Vision

-> ⚡ *I don’t just write code — I engineer intelligent systems that learn, adapt, and create impact.*
+> ⚡ *I don’t run on vulnerability — I run where on only main goal to capture the system.*

 ---

 <div align="center">

-### 🚀 Let’s build the future with AI 🚀
+### 🚀 Let’s build the future attacks with AI 🚀

 </div>